PacificBiosciences/pbcommand/README.md

     driver_exe = "python -m pbcommand.cli.example.dev_app --resolved-tool-contract "
     desc = "Dev app for Testing that supports emitting tool contracts" is_distributed = False
-    # TaskTypes.DISTRIBUTED if you want your task to be submitted to the cluster manager (e.g., SGE) if
+    # set to True if you want your task to be submitted to the cluster manager (e.g., SGE) if
     # one is provided to the workflow engine.
     p = get_pbparser(tool_id, version, display_name, desc, driver_exe, is_distributed=is_distributed, nproc=nproc, resource_types=resource_types)
     add_args_and_options(p)